Acodei Data Processing Agreement

 3. Details of Processing

-3.1 The subject matter, nature and purpose of the Processing, categories of Data Subjects, categories of Personal Data, and duration of Processing are set out in Annex A (Details of Data Processing), in accordance with Article 28(3) GDPR-style requirements.
-ICO+1
+3.1 The subject matter, nature and purpose of the processing, categories of Data Subjects, categories of Personal Data, and duration of processing are set out in Annex A (Details of Data Processing).

 4. Confidentiality